 - Employee seeks medical services.

-- Medical services are paid by HDHP, subject to deductible and coinsurance.
+- HDHP pays for medical services, subject to deductible and coinsurance.

 - Employee may seek reimbursement from HSA account for amounts paid toward deductible and coinsurance.

-- Employee may be covered for all remaining eligible expenses.*
+- Once the deductible and out-of-pocket maximum, employee may be covered for all remaining eligible expenses.*

 *Subject to plan design; check your HDHP Summary Plan Description.